mailpile/gui-o-matic/PROTOCOL.md

 If a notifications has `"alert": true`, that is a signal to the GUI that it should flash a light, bounce an icon, vibrate or otherwise try to draw the user's attention to the app.

+If present, `actions` should be a list of dictionaries containing the same `label`, `op`, `args` and `position` arguments as are used in the main window actions.

+Since support for notification actions varies a great deal from platform to platform (and toolkit to toolkit), the caller must assume some or all items in `actions` will be silently ignored.
+The list should be sorted by priority (most important first) and the caller should assume list processing may be truncated at any point or individual items skipped due to platform limitations.

+The `actions` list is likely to be ignored if `popup` is not set to True.

+GUI implementors should carefully consider the user experience of notification actions on their platform.
+It may be better to not implement `actions` at all than to provide confusing or destructive implementations.
+As an example, if an URL is to be opened in the browser, but the implementation cannot raise/focus/display the browser on click, it's probably best not to offer browser actions at all (confusion).
+Similarly, implementations that clobber pre-existing tabs in the user's browser should also be avoided (destructive).

+The presence (or absence) of an `actions` list should not alter the priority or placement of displayed notifications.

 ### show_url